Pet Loss During Pregnancy: A Compassionate Guide for Expecting Mothers

 How Pregnancy Hormones Affect Grief

-Understanding how pregnancy hormones interact with grief can help you navigate this challenging time:
+Understanding how pregnancy hormones interact with grief can help you navigate this challenging time with more self-compassion.
+Each trimester presents different hormonal landscapes that can influence your emotional processing:

 First Trimester